-The new site will be known as the Battery Bluff and will open to the public spring 2022.
+The new site will be known as the Battery Bluff.

-Battery Bluff will feature scenic overlooks with sweeping views of the Golden Gate, Angel Island, and Alcatraz.
-Visitors will be able to enjoy picnic tables, grills, and benches.
+Battery Bluff will feature beautiful overlooks with sweeping views of the Golden Gate, Angel Island, and Alcatraz.
+Visitors will be able to enjoy picnic tables, gardens, and benches.

 The site will also include a new multi-use segment of the Presidio Promenade trail that extends from the Korean War Memorial to the Cavalry Bowl and beyond to Crissy Field and the Golden Gate Bridge.
 The project will also stabilize the historic gun batteries – Blaney, Slaughter and Sherwood – nestled in the bluff.

-This project will provide access to parts of the Presidio that have been off limits to the public for 80 years.
+Visitors will now be able to access parts of the Presidio that have been off limits to the public for 80 years.

 The Presidio Parkway placed traffic underground in tunnels at two locations so that park improvements could be made above.
 One site is where the Battery Bluff is being created.
 The second at a site known as the

 Presidio Tunnel Tops.
 Presidio Tunnel Tops includes 14 acres of trails, gardens, overlooks, and gathering areas, as well as a youth campus.
-It will open to the public in spring 2022.
+Presidio Tunnel Tops will open in spring 2022.